tursodatabase/libsql/doc/sh_tweak_changes.md

 ## Extension features made optional at build-time or runtime, for backwards compatibility.
 (Described further per-feature.)

 ## (internal) Query output display mode stack implemented and used.

 (Associated ShellState reorg supports this, and groups members more by purpose.)

-## (internal) Expand temp.sqlite_parameters usage to include "scripts", with an extra column, "uses", limiting role of variables to either binding or execution.
+## (internal) Expand temp.sqlite_parameters usage to include "scripts".

+An extra column, "uses", limits role of variables to either binding or execution.
+This is set when variables are created, keyed off their names.

-## (internal) Refactoring and interface adjustments to allow resuse by new code of previously buried operations or utility routines.
+## (internal) Refactoring and interface adjustments.

 ## Add --schema SCHEMA option to .dump

 ## Many changes and additions to .parameter subcommands:

-### clear ?NAME? to allow selective zapping.
+### clear ?NAME?

+Allowing selective zapping.
 (Was everything before.)

 ### edit ?OPT?
+NAME

-NAME to allow editing an existing or new entry.
+Allow editing an existing or new entry.
 The OPT, if provided, may be -t or -e to select whether the resulting value is stored as text or evaluated as a SQL expression.
 A hidden option, --editor=\<something\>, may be used in place of having set environment variable DISPLAY before starting shell.
 This option is mentioned just when needed in an interactive session.

-### list/ls output options, prettified with optional glob patterns.
+### list/ls output options

+These are prettified with optional glob patterns.

-### load ?FILE? ?NAMES? to allow saved parameters to be loaded.
+### load ?FILE? ?NAMES?

+Allow saved parameters to be loaded.
 With no arguments, a defaulted file in user's HOME directory is the source, and all of its parameters are loaded.
 With a FILE argument, named file is the source.
 With more arguments, selective loading from the file is done.

-### save ?FILE? ?NAMES? is parallel to load except for direction of data flow and intolerance of FILE being read-only.
+### save ?FILE? ?NAMES?

+This is parallel to load except for direction of data flow and intolerance of FILE being read-only.

 ### set ?TOPT?
+NAME VALUE

-NAME VALUE accepts an optional type option to specify storage of the given value as a particular type, bypassing the old, "evaluate as SQL expression" behavior (which can be problematic without two levels of quoting.)
+Accept an optional type option to specify storage of the given value as a particular type, bypassing the old, "evaluate as SQL expression" behavior (which can be problematic without two levels of quoting.)
 Without the type option, the old behavior occurs.
 Also, if multiple arguments are found where VALUE would be, they are space-joined to form the stored value.
 (This is convenient for script use.)

-### unset ?NAMES? is much like "clear ?NAMES?", except that with no names it is a no-op rather than an error as with prior shell versions.
+### unset ?NAMES?

+This is much like "clear ?NAMES?", except that with no names it is a no-op rather than an error as with prior shell versions.

-## .shxopts command added to display or modify extension options.
+## .shxopts command

+This addition is to display or modify extension options.

-## .x NAMES command added to execute named parameters as if their content was fed to the input stream.
+## .x NAMES command

+This will execute named parameters as if their content was fed to the input stream.

 ## Certain dot-commands become "undocumented".